On rationality for $C_2$-cofinite vertex operator algebras: Introduction

 This paper will address both questions: we will show that a strongly finite vertex operator algebra is rational if its Zhu algebra \cite{Zh} is semisimple, and we will show that if the module category for a strongly finite vertex operator algebra is a rigid tensor category, then it is a factorizable finite ribbon category, also known as a non-semisimple modular tensor category.
 As a first application, we will obtain rationality for all $C_2$-cofinite affine $W$-algebras obtained via quantum Drinfeld-Sokolov reduction of affine vertex operator algebras at admissible levels; the Zhu algebras of these $W$-algebras were recently proved semisimple by Arakawa and van Ekeren \cite{AvE}.
 As a second application, we will show that the coset, or commutant, of a strongly rational subalgebra of a strongly rational vertex operator algebra is also strongly rational, provided the coset is $C_2$-cofinite.
-We discuss these results in more detail next.
+We will discuss these results in more detail after first reviewing previous work on strongly rational and strongly finite vertex operator algebras.